 East Spencer is a very small town located in the state of North Carolina.
 With a population of 1,625 people and just one neighborhood, East Spencer is the 341st largest community in North Carolina.

-East Spencer is a blue-collar town, with 43.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in East Spencer, you'll notice that it is more blue-collar than most other communities in America.
+43.87% of East Spencer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, East Spencer is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in East Spencer who work in healthcare (13.76%), sales jobs (6.88%), and healthcare suport services (5.81%).

 The per capita income in East Spencer in 2022 was $28,138, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $112,552 for a family of four.
 However, East Spencer contains both very wealthy and poor people as well.